-Owe Taxes?
-Here's How to Pay the IRS
+If You Owe Taxes, Here's How to Pay the IRS

 Options If You Can't Pay Your Entire Tax Bill

-You've finished your tax return only to realize that you owe the Internal Revenue Service.
-Having a balance due to the IRS is never welcome news, but you have some options for paying what you owe—even if it's more than the cash you currently have on hand.
+You've finished your tax return only to realize that you owe money to the Internal Revenue Service.
+Having a balance due to the IRS is never welcome news, but you have some options for paying what you owe—even if it is more than the cash you currently have on hand.

 First, File an Extension

-Don't take that completed tax return at face value along with the number it tells you is owed, at least not if you prepared it yourself.
+Don't take that completed tax return and your debt to the IRS at face value, at least not if you prepared it yourself.
 You can get an automatic extension of six more months to file by submitting Form 4868 to the IRS.
 This gives you 180 additional days to thoroughly review your return.

 Look for deductions you might have missed or miscalculations you might have made.
-Consult a tax professional now if you didn't do so before—you might be eligible for a tax credit or deduction that you're not even aware of.
+Consult a tax professional now if you did not do so before—you might be eligible for a tax credit or deduction that you are not even aware of.
 The idea is to reduce your preliminary tax debt if at all possible.

 But there's a caveat.
 Ideally, you should pay your entire tax balance at the time you submit Form 4868 based on what you think you owe.
-Otherwise, you're likely to accrue interest and penalties on any unpaid balance.
+Otherwise, you are likely to accrue interest and penalties on any unpaid balance.

-If you don't have the money, remit at least as much as you can.
-If it ends up that you pay too much—your tax bill is less than you thought it was after you spent some time finalizing your return—the IRS will send you a refund, just as it would if you had overpaid all year through withholding from your paychecks.
+If you do not have the money to pay, remit at least as much as you can.
+If it ends up that you pay too much—your tax bill is less than you thought it was after you spent some time finalizing your return—the IRS will send you a refund just as it would if you had overpaid all year through withholding from your paychecks.

-The important thing is getting Form 4868 to the IRS on or before the tax filing deadline, which is Tuesday, April 17 in 2018.
-The IRS charges a late filing penalty, a late payment penalty, and interest on any unpaid balances owed if you don't file your return or the extension on time, and if you don't pay on time.
+The important thing is getting Form 4868 to the IRS on or before the tax filing deadline, which is Tuesday, April 17 in 2019.
+The IRS charges a late filing penalty, a late payment penalty, and interest on any unpaid balances owed if you do not file your return or the extension on time and if you fail to pay on time.

-If you file an extension then file your return by the extended deadline in October, you'll avoid the late filing penalty, which is hefty—5 percent of the taxes you owe for every month your return is late.
-This jumps to $135 or 100 percent of the taxes you owe, whichever is less, when you're 60 days late or more.
-So file the extension and pay as much as you can, then go back to the drawing board to make sure you really owe all you think you owe.
+If you file an extension then file your return by the extended deadline in October, you will avoid the late filing penalty, which is hefty—5 percent of the taxes you owe for every month your return is late.
+This jumps to $205 or 100 percent of the taxes you owe, whichever is less when you are 60 days late or more.
+So file the extension and pay as much as you can, and then go back to the drawing board to make sure you really owe all that you think you owe.

 The Electronic Federal Tax Payment System